kvalls/kvalls/README.md

 - 👋 Hi, I’m Kris, trained as a FullStack Developer and in DevOps.
-- 🖲️ I’m interested in cutting-edge technology.
+- 🖲️ Interested in Artificial Intelligence, XR/VR, cutting-edge technology...
 - 🌱 Always learning and seeking for more.

 <!---